2025 Colorado Resiliency Framework Update

 Virtual Resiliency Summit #1 (2025 Update Kick-Off)

-This summit will provide updates on progress and accomplishments from the 2020 Framework, lay the groundwork for what can be expected from the 2025 Framework, and solicit feedback and input from participants to help shape planning priorities and identify gaps.
+This summit provided updates on progress and accomplishments from the 2020 Framework, laid the groundwork for what can be expected from the 2025 Framework, and solicited feedback and input from participants to help shape planning priorities and identify gaps.

-The planning process will focus on key resiliency priorities to focus strategies and actions such as those identified in the 2020 Framework that include future-ready economy and workforce, housing attainability, improved community capacity, and more.
+The planning process is focused on key resiliency priorities to refine strategies and actions such as those identified in the 2020 Framework that include future-ready economy and workforce, housing attainability, improved community capacity, and more.
 This process will help inform how these priorities may evolve in 2025.

 Date: July 17, 2025 | 2:00 p.m. - 4:00 p.m.